APOL1-mediated kidney disease

 Vertex is focused on discovering, developing and producing innovative medicines so people with serious diseases can lead better lives.
 Our scientists don’t see the impossible as an obstacle; they see it as a good place to start.

-About APOL1-mediated kidney disease
+About APOL1-mediated kidney disease (AMKD)

-What is APOL1-mediated kidney disease?
-APOL1-mediated kidney disease is a kidney disorder associated with certain APOL1 genetic mutations.
-The disease can lead to kidney cell injury, cell death and damage to the glomeruli (which filter blood in the kidney).
-This leads to abnormal amounts of protein in the urine (or proteinuria) and decreased ability of the kidney to function.
+What is AMKD?
+AMKD is a genetic kidney disease associated with certain variants of the APOL1 gene, which exert a toxic effect on kidney cells, leading to cell injury, cell death, and damage to glomeruli (which filter blood to the kidney).
+This damage leads to loss of protein in the urine and deteriorating kidney function.
 This can cause a number of symptoms, including fatigue, swelling in the legs and feet, and weight gain.

 What is the underlying cause of disease?
-In people living with two APOL1 genetic mutations, an inflammatory exposure (like an infection) can increase the toxic activity of the APOL1 protein in the kidney, which can lead to kidney cell injury, cell death and damage to the glomeruli (which filter blood in the kidney).
+In people living with two APOL1 variants, an inflammatory exposure (like an infection) can increase the toxic activity of the APOL1 protein in the kidney, which can lead to kidney cell injury, cell death and damage to the glomeruli (which filter blood in the kidney).
 This leads to abnormal amounts of protein in the urine (or proteinuria) and decreased ability of the kidney to function.

 The Vertex approach